publiccodenet/blog/_posts/2022-02-21-notes-from-community-call-17-february-2022.md

 ### Deletions

-We started the discussion with deletions and were in general agreement of the principle.
+We started the discussion with deletions and were in general agreement on the principle.
 We noted that in most cases it would probably be useful to add a link to the commit that deleted the content, to give the reader immediate access to the reason why it was deleted and the file history.

 ### Redirects